· tutorials · 13 min read

 if response.status_code != 200:

-print(f"Failed to retrieve from URL: {url}")
+print(f"Failed to fetch URL: {url}")

 return False